 SUI is the most common occurring form of incontinence in women under the age of 60 and accounts for more than half the cases.
 As we’ve mentioned, anything that creates pressure on the pelvic floor muscles and your bladder may cause leakage.

-While pregnancy and childbirth heads the list for causes of SUI, there are other health factors that put you at risk.
+While pregnancy and childbirth head the list for causes of SUI, there are other health factors that may put you at risk, too.
 They include: